FourierSR: A Fourier Token-based Plugin for Efficient Image Super-Resolution: Experiments

 As shown in TABLE~\ref{tab: FourierSR}, we verify the effectiveness of modular components in our FourierSR.
 First, we show the effectiveness of the channel token mix (CTM) in FourierSR in the first row, in which CTM greatly enhances the model representation by exchanging information on different channel tokens, achieving a PSNR gain of 0.17dB at the cost of increasing the number of parameters by only 4K and FLOPs by only 2.1G.
 Additionally, as shown in TABLE~\ref{tab: number_CTM}, we explain why we use one channel token mix (CTM) in our FourierSR.
 This is because the performance gain is insignificant when using more than $1$ CTM in FourierSR.
 From the perspective of model efficiency, we insert $1$ CTM in FourierSR from an efficiency point of view.

-Then, we explain the importance of utilizing the Fourier features' real and imaginary parts separately in our FourierSR, which have been proved in our reasoning that can enhance the global receptive field of models.
-As shown in the second and third rows of TABLE~\ref{tab: FourierSR}, this operator can lead to an average PSNR increase of 0.13 dB while only growing the number of Parameters by 2K.
+Then, we explain the importance of utilizing the Fourier features' real and imaginary parts separately in FourierSR, which has been proven in reasoning that can enhance the global receptive field of models.
+As shown in the second and third rows of TABLE~\ref{tab: FourierSR}, this operator leads to an average PSNR increase of 0.13 dB while only growing the number of Params by 2K.
+Furthermore, as shown in Fig.~\ref{fig: feature_maps}, we visualize the upper and lower branches of FourierSR separately.
+Removing the upper branch (real part) reduces large-scale, low-frequency structures, while removing the lower branch (imag part) diminishes high-frequency details and edges, resulting in a less clear feature map.
 Next, we verify the effectiveness of adding and subbing the upper and lower branches to expand the receptive field theoretically.
-Similarly, as shown in the fourth and fifth rows of TABLE~\ref{tab: FourierSR}, this operator increases the PSNR by an average of 0.12 dB with only an increase in 2K of the number of parameters, which fully illustrates the lightweight of such an operation and its ability to enhance global receptive fields effectively.
+Similarly, as shown in the fourth and fifth rows of TABLE~\ref{tab: FourierSR}, this operator increases the PSNR by an average of 0.12 dB with only a 2K increase in the number of parameters, which fully illustrates the lightweight of such an operation and its ability to enhance global receptive fields effectively.